Ubu Roi: Synopsis

 The story is a parody of Shakespeare's Macbeth and some parts of Hamlet and King Lear.

 As the play begins, Ubu's wife convinces him to lead a revolution, and kills the King of Poland and most of the royal family.
 The King's son, Bougrelas, and the Queen escape, but the latter later dies.
 The ghost of the dead king appears to his son and calls for revenge.
 Back at the palace, Ubu, now King, begins heavily taxing the people and killing the nobles for their wealth.
-Ubu's henchman gets thrown into prison; who then escapes to Russia, where he has the Tsar declare war on Ubu.
+Ubu's henchman gets thrown into prison; he then escapes to Russia, where he has the Tsar declare war on Ubu.
 As Ubu heads out to confront the invading Russians, his wife tries to steal the money and treasures in the palace.
 She is driven away by Bougrelas, who is leading a revolt of the people against Ubu.
 She runs away to her husband, Ubu, who has, in the meantime, been defeated by the Russians, been abandoned by his followers, and been attacked by a bear.
 Ubu's wife pretends to be the angel Gabriel, in order to try to scare Ubu into forgiving her for her attempt to steal from him.
 They fight, and she is rescued by the entrance of Bougrelas, who is after Ubu.
 Ubu knocks down the attackers with the body of the dead bear, after which he and his wife flee to France, which ends the play.

 The action contains motifs found in the plays of Shakespeare: a king's murder and a scheming wife from Macbeth, the ghost from Hamlet, Fortinbras' revolt from Hamlet, the reneging of Buckingham's reward from Richard III, and the pursuing bear from The Winter's Tale.
 It also includes other cultural references, for example, to Sophocles' Oedipus Rex (Œdipe Roi in French) in the play's title.
 Ubu Roi is considered a descendant of the comic grotesque French Renaissance author François Rabelais and his Gargantua and Pantagruel novels.

 The language of the play is a unique mix of slang code-words, puns and near-gutter vocabulary, set to strange speech patterns.